harshini-ns/huma-todo-app/README.md

 ## Todo App

-Creating a web server with Huma that interacts with PostgreSQL for a simple Todo App in Golang.
+Created a web server with Huma that interacts with PostgreSQL for a simple Todo App in Golang.
 This application implements postgreSQL as its own struct using dependency injection and struct embedding with methods attched to structs.
-The application has
-Database Layer: Direct PostgreSQL interaction.
-Repository Layer: Abstract database operations.
-Service Layer: Business logic.
-API Layer: Expose HTTP endpoints via Huma.
+The application has Database Layer, Business logic layer and API Layer that exposes HTTP endpoints via Huma.

 ### Create a todo: